 The built-in image editor will allow you to edit and resize your social images within the posting tool:

 The link you insert in your posting wizard will automatically be shortened with a built-in Bitly URL shortener.
 You can always un-shorten it by clicking the 'Unshorten' button.

-You can add UTM parameters to your links, such as campaign name, campaign medium, and campaign source.
+The posting tool allows you to add UTM parameters to your links, such as campaign name, campaign medium, and campaign source.
 The latter gets pulled automatically, depending on the social network you are posting to.
 Alternatively, you can set the source value manually.

-Multiple Scheduling Options
+Utilize Multiple Scheduling Options

 The tool provides you with five different options for scheduling your content.

 - You can add your post to the queue, in which case it will be scheduled for the next available time slot per your schedule settings.

 - The same post can be scheduled for multiple dates/times (especially if it performs well).